Ymm0709/Ymm0709.github.io/README.md

 ### GitHub Pages

+This project is configured for automatic deployment to GitHub Pages using GitHub Actions.

+#### Option 1: Deploy to `username.github.io` (Recommended)

+1. Rename your repository to `Ymm0709.github.io` (replace `Ymm0709` with your GitHub username)
+2. The workflow will automatically deploy on every push to `main` branch
+3. Enable GitHub Pages in repository settings:
+   - Go to Settings → Pages
+   - Under "Source", select "GitHub Actions"
+4. Your site will be available at `https://Ymm0709.github.io`

+#### Option 2: Deploy to Project Pages

+If you want to keep the repository name as `personal-website`:

+1. Update `vite.config.js` to set `base: '/personal-website/'`
+2. The workflow will automatically deploy on every push to `main` branch
+3. Enable GitHub Pages in repository settings:
+   - Go to Settings → Pages
+   - Under "Source", select "GitHub Actions"
+4. Your site will be available at `https://Ymm0709.github.io/personal-website/`

+#### Manual Deployment (Alternative)

 1. Build the project: `npm run build`
 2. Push the `dist` folder contents to the `gh-pages` branch
 3. Enable GitHub Pages in repository settings